PREVENTION & SCREENINGS

 - In the workplace, protect yourself against cancer-causing substances by following health and safety instructions especially for people who work in factories and manufacturing companies.

--Hormone replacement therapy (HRT) increases the risk of certain cancers.
+- For women: -Breastfeeding reduces the mother’s cancer risk.
+If you can, breastfeed your baby. -Hormone replacement therapy (HRT) increases the risk of certain cancers.
 Limit use of HRT.

+- Ensure you take part in vaccination programmes for: -Hepatitis.
 Epidemiological study reveals that 1 in every 8 persons in Nigeria is living with viral Hepatitis and about 22 million Nigerians are estimated to be infected with either HBV or HCV.
-90-95% of Mother to Child Transmission of viral hepatitis ends in chronic hepatitis and in the absence of treatment, 15 – 40% of persons living with viral hepatitis will develop liver cirrhosis and/or liver cancer.
+90-95% of Mother to Child Transmission of viral hepatitis ends in chronic hepatitis and in the absence of treatment, 15 – 25% of persons living with viral hepatitis will develop liver cirrhosis and/or liver cancer.
+Consider taking the human papillomavirus (HPV) vaccine, it is safe and protects you against cervical cancer.

-Breast cancer (women), Cervical cancer (women) & Prostate cancer.
-Regular cancer screenings increases the chances of detecting certain cancers early, when they are most likely to be curable.
+- Take part in organized cancer screening programmes for: Breast cancer (women), Cervical cancer (women) & Prostate cancer.
+Regular cancer screenings increase the chances of detecting certain cancers early, when they are most likely to be curable.

 References